Fatal crash on Chamber Road in Aurora Sunday morning

-The Aurora Police Department Traffic Investigations Unit is investigating a fatal crash that happened Sunday morning on Chambers Road near Interstate 70, the Aurora Police Department said in a Sunday press release.
+Aurora Police are investigating a fatal crash Sunday morning on Chambers Road near Interstate 70, according to a news release.

-Initial investigation determined a red 2012 Ford F250 was south bound on North Chambers Road and a gold 2000 Infinity I30 sedan was making a left turn from the eastbound I-70 off-ramp onto North Chambers Road when the two vehicles collided.
+An initial investigation determined a red 2012 Ford F250 was southbound on North Chambers Road and a gold 2000 Infinity I30 sedan was making a left turn from the eastbound I-70 off-ramp onto North Chambers Road when the two vehicles collided.
 The Ford crashed into the side of the Infinity and then went off the roadway and down an embankment on the west side of the roadway.

 This investigation is ongoing, but intoxication is possibly a contributing factor to the crash.
 Crash reconstruction will help determine fault and speed.